-There is some great fishing to be had in many parts of Scotland for all keen anglers, so the next time you decide on a fishing holiday, or for residents here who want a nice day out with great fishing, the Scottish Highlands would be a good choice.
-Read more about Fishing In Scotland
+There is some great fishing to be had in many parts of Scotland for all keen anglers.
+The next time you decide on a fishing holiday, or for residents here who want a nice day out with some great fishing, the Scottish Highlands would probably be your ideal choice.

-Whatever your handicap, any keen golfer will tell you that golfing in Scotland (the home of golf) is a marvellous experience and a challenge to golfers of all levels.
-You can get to play on some of our best courses designed by past champions.
-Read more about Golfing In Scotland
+Whatever your handicap, any keen golfer will tell you that golfing in Scotland (we claim to be the home of golf) is a marvellous experience and a challenge to golfers of all levels.
+You can get to play on some of our prestigious courses designed by some of the past champions.

 If you like walking you’re in for a treat.
 You can sample some of the best hiking and trekking to be found anywhere in Europe, especially in the Highlands.
 The beauty of the Highlands offers an unrivalled experience you won’t forget.
-Read more about Hiking In Scotland
+We have walks to suit all, regardless of ability.

-Canoeing and kayaking is not only popular in Scotland, it’s challenging, and it’s a fantastic experience in Scotland’s many lochs, rivers and waterways, with scenic views and beautiful coastline that’s just perfect for exploring.
-You’ll just love it.
-Read more about Kayaking In Scotland
+Canoeing and kayaking is not only popular in Scotland, it’s challenging, and it’s a fantastic experience.
+There are many lochs, rivers and waterways to be found, with scenic views and miles of beautiful coastline that’s just perfect for exploring.
+You’ll embrace the challenge.

 Cycling is one of the more popular Scotland outdoor activities and it’s also one of the best ways, not only to keep fit, but to enjoy the magical scenery and tranquillity.
-You can do your own thing, or take part in our popular cycling events.
-Read more about Cycling In Scotland
+You can do your own thing on many of our cycle tracks, or take part in our popular cycling events.

 Our ski slopes are brilliant.
-You just can’t beat it when the sun is shining, and the snow is good, skiers in Scotland are guaranteed a magnificent experience in beautiful surroundings.
-And we sometimes get snowfalls right up until Easter.
-Read more about Skiing In Scotland
+You just can’t beat it when the sun is shining.
+And when the snow is good, skiers in Scotland can have a fabulous experience in the most beautiful surroundings.
+Mind you, there’s no rush to get here, as we sometimes get snowfalls right up until Easter.

-Scotland outdoor activities wouldn’t be complete without mentioning some of our fabulous wildlife and sea life.
-We have Red Squirrels, Reindeer, Puffins, Otters, Dolphins, Golden Eagles and much more await you if you’re wildlife spotting in Scotland.
-Read more about Scotland Wildlife
+Scotland outdoor activities would not be complete without mentioning some of our fabulous wildlife and sea life.
+We have Red Squirrels, Reindeer, Puffins, Otters, Dolphins, Golden Eagles and much more that await you if you’re wildlife spotting in Scotland.

-There are lots of horse riding and pony trekking facilities in Scotland, especially in Northern and Southern regions.
-Some centres are open all year.
-Individuals, families and small groups can enjoy some amazing country or beach trekking.
-Read more about Horse Riding In Scotland
+There are many opportunities for horse riding and pony trekking in Scotland, especially in the Northern and Southern regions.
+Some of the centres are open all year.
+Individuals, families and small groups can relax and enjoy some amazing country or beach trekking.

 I have to admit that it has only been in recent years that I have taken an interest in the great outdoors, and I was surprised and amazed at how much Scotland has to offer, and the excellent facilities provided.
 Our woodland walks are nothing short of ‘exhilarating’ with the combination of crisp fresh air, and the raw, natural beauty of the countryside, especially in Autumn, with its dazzling array of colour.
 It’s pure magic!